East Nantmeal Township, Pennsylvania: Education

-It is in the Owen J. Roberts School District.
+The township is within the Owen J. Roberts School District.
 Owen J. Roberts High School is the zoned comprehensive high school.

 Points of interest

 Nantmeal was named by Welsh immigrants from the village of Nantmel in Radnorshire, now part of Powys.
 The Welsh name, Nantmel, means 'the valley of Mael', a tenth-century prince.
 The incorrect belief that it means 'Honey Brook' is based on a confusion between the personal name 'Mael', and the Welsh word 'mêl', 'honey'.
 The Thomas Bull House was built sometime between 1783 and 1796; Bull was a stonemason and the manager of Samuel Van Leer's Reading Furnace; he served as a lieutenant colonel in the Revolutionary War.

 Reading Furnace straddles French Creek, which forms part of the boundary between East Nantmeal and Warwick townships.
 The site began as an iron furnace in 1736 and later owned by the Van Leer family.
 It was developed as a farm in the early 19th century, and was then remodeled as a country estate for Arthur Pew in 1936.
 The remodeled mansion (1812) was designed by architect R. Brognard Okie.

 Reading Furnace forms a significant part of the history of the early iron industry and of the families Nutt, Rutter, Savage, Branson, Van Leer and Potts.

 Welkinweir (the Grace and Everett Rodebaugh Estate) is a 162 acre preserve encompassing three buildings, gardens, ponds, natural wildlife habitat, trails, wetlands and woods.
 Grace and Everett Rodebaugh purchased the aging farm in 1935 as a weekend retreat and summer home.
 They retained architect Fridtjof Tobiessen to "make the mansion livable."
 This may be the only significant residential commission of Tobiessen, whose principal works were public schools, memorials, and churches.

-Brower's Bridge, Thomas Bull House, Warwick Furnace Farms, and Welkinweir are listed on the National Register of Historic Places.
+Brower's Bridge, Nantmeal Village Historic District, Thomas Bull House, Warwick Furnace Farms, and Welkinweir are listed on the National Register of Historic Places.